QuantumSpinozist/quantumspinozist.github.io/paper_report_6.md

 The authors compare the ViT with ResNets and a CNN ViT hybrid model.
 As pre-training datasets they use ImageNet-1k, ImageNet-21k and JFT with 18k classes.
-The trained models are then evaluated on differend downstream benchmark tasks namely, Imagenet-1k original validation labels (and cleaned up labels), CIFAR-10/100,
+The trained models are then evaluated on differend downstream benchmark tasks namely, Imagenet-1k original validation labels (and cleaned up labels), CIFAR-10/100, Oxford-IIIT Pets and Oxford Flowers-102.

+The ViTs generally outperform the other methods or are on par.
+I will not cover the conducted experiments in more detail as the great performance of ViTs on many vision tasks has been shown time and time again since the release of this paper.

+## Conclusion